-4.2 Belt drives
+4.2 Belt drives 4.2.1 Belt routing

 Due to the apparent simplicity of the belt drive, installers and designers tend to disregard its importance.
 The single most frequent source of supercharger installation problems can be traced back to the belt drive or design and manufacturing of belt drive components such as brackets, tensioners, pulleys and mounting points.
 Paying special attention to the belt drive can improve performance, durability, service life and ease of service significantly.